AGI-Labs/toto_benchmark/README.md

 <!-- TODO: instructions on training agents with other vision representations? need to parse the dataset, etc -->

 ## Contributing to TOTO

- We invite the community to submit their methods to TOTO benchmark.
+We invite the community to submit their methods to the TOTO benchmark.
 We support the following challenges:

 - **Challenge 1**: a pre-trained visual representation model.
 - **Challenge 2**: an agent policy which uses either a custom visual representation or the ones we provide.